 When my dad had a bad fall and fractured his skull, he ended up in a nursing home for a short period of time.
 He acted a lot like a stroke patient.
 I went to visit him one day when they were playing bingo.
 I was amazed!
 You could just see the "gears turning" as he checked the columns and rows for letters and numbers.
 He made a quick recovery!

 I spent a couple of months in a nursing home after a car wreck.
 The Activities people regularly read articles from the newspaper out loud to us, a time they called "News Break."
 Except for the designated reader, this is hands-free and I remember it as being very interesting.
-It made all of us feel a little less isolated, too.

 After my mom's stroke, I bought her kids' puzzles and the large crayons & simple coloring books.
 How about stamping art projects; you can usually find stampers in the dollar stores, and sometimes craft stores have a clearance bin full of them.